LispCookbook/cl-cookbook/README.md

 You need a decently recent version of [Calibre](https://calibre-ebook.com/).
 They provide an easy binary installation.

-To exclude regions of text of the build (for example, embedded videos that makes no sense in a print format), use these flags:
+To exclude regions of text from the output (for example, embedded videos that makes no sense in a print format), use these flags:

     <!-- epub-exclude-start -->
     <!-- epub-exclude-end -->